 - 6 to 10 years: 5%

-- Loans are for Columbia Water & Light electric customers
+- Be a Columbia Water & Light electric customer.

-- Owners of the property must have a good payment history with the utility and must be current with property tax payments.
+- Have a good payment history with the utility and be current with property tax payments.

 - Attic insulation: R-50 required